Face to face support groups

 From Butterfly House, in Crows Nest, Sydney, we also run recovery programs:

-Collaborative Care Skills Workshop
+Collaborative Care Skills Workshop (currently online)

-A face to face evidence-based workshop run by our qualified counsellors, designed to train and support carers in their role, providing practical skills to support a loved one progress in their recovery.
+An evidence-based workshop run by our qualified counsellors, designed to train and support carers in their role, providing practical skills to support a loved one progress in their recovery.
 Find out more [LINK to Collaborative Care Skills Workshop page].

 Emerging program for those experiencing or recovering from an eating disorder